Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 His mouth fell open.
 "What?"

-Hermione shook her head.
+Hermione rolled her eyes.
 "Well said, Harry.
 I knew you had lost track of the days, but . . ."

 He turned his head to Ron.
 "So . . . so your mum is baking . . ."